x4e/Blog/001-Breaking-The-Verifier-1/ReadMe.md

 It returns true if the class has permission to access the other class.
 The basic implementation checks that the class is public or in the same package.

 However, in Java 4 the reflection API was added.
-Because reflection inherently allows Java code to bypass access controls, a class was added, `sun.reflect.MagicAccessorImpl`.
+Because reflection inherently allows Java code to bypass access controls, a backdoor was added in the form of the class `sun.reflect.MagicAccessorImpl`.
 Java classes that are necessary for facilitating the reflection API can simply extend this class to *magically* bypass any access controls.
 Of course, if any class could bypass access flags (without using the reflection API which is guarded by the Security Manager) this would be a security risk.
 The solution was to make MagicAccessorImpl package private, meaning only other sun.reflect classes can access it.